0x1eef/portzap/README.md

     # This command is delegated to the '_portzap' user
     $ portzap pull

+    # Checkout a branch other than the default: hardenedbsd/main
+    # This command is delegated to the '_portzap' user
+    $ portzap checkout

     # Install /home/_portzap/ports/ into /usr/ports/
     # This command requires root privileges
     # portzap install